dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Completed the nodejs - graphql tuts on howtographql.

 **Thoughts**: Followed and implemented subscription, filtering, pagination and sorting on a dummy project.

+### Day 37: May-19-18 Saturday
+**Today's Progress**: Started with react + appolo client on howtographql.

+**Thoughts**: Also tried to have a bootstrap script for the graphql server in docker and run it.. but was having some issues.
+Asusual i must have missed something. should try to fix it tomorrow.